eProsima/Fast-DDS-docs/docs/docker/docker_demo/fast_dds_suite.rst

   You can read more about this application on the
   `DDS Router documentation website <https://eprosima-dds-router.readthedocs.io>`_.

+- :ref:`Plotjuggler eProsima Edition <fast_dds_suite_plotjuggler>`: eProsima Fast DDS Visualizer Plugin is a plugin for the *PlotJuggler* application.
+  PlotJuggler is a graphical desktop application providing visualization features of data series, time series, X-Y plots.
+  It also adds data management features, such as data import and export, custom and built-in data manipulation functions, data series merges, etc.
+  Also, this software supports many different layouts, with dynamic, rich and user-friendly customization.

+  You can read more about this application on the `Plotjuggler eProsima Edition documentation website <https://plotjuggler-fastdds-plugins.readthedocs.io/en/latest/>`_.

 To load this image into your Docker repository, from a terminal run

 .. code-block:: bash